-Cycle 6 had approximately 12 second-stage sampling units within sample PSUs.
+The 2006-2010 NSFG had approximately 12 second-stage sampling units within sample PSUs.
 There were more second-stage units in larger self-representing PSUs, but most PSUs had 12 second-stage units selected.
 These second-stage units had been selected with a minimum size of 50 housing units in urban locations and 75 in rural locations.
 They yielded about 16 completed interviews each from about 40 selected housing units in the unit.
-These sizes in turn led to design effects that were within Cycle 6 target limits.
+These sizes in turn led to design effects that were within target limits.

-In NSFG 2006-2010, the labor model dictated the selection of a sample of second stage units within a PSU that could be conveniently divided across four quarters.
-It would have been possible to use fewer segments in a PSU, such as eight or four, increasing the number of selected housing units in each to 60 or 120, respectively.
+In the 2006-2010 NSFG, the labor model dictated the selection of a sample of second stage units within a PSU that could be conveniently divided across four quarters.
+It would have been possible to use fewer segments in a PSU, such as eight (two per quarter) or four (one per quarter), increasing the number of selected housing units in each to 60 or 120, respectively.
 However, this would have increased the within-PSU homogeneity of the sample, and increased design effects.
-It was decided that for the purposes of 2006-2010 NSFG, the 12 second-stage unit size would be retained, allowing three second-stage units to be allocated to each quarter.
+It was decided that the 12 second-stage unit size would be retained, allowing three second-stage units to be allocated to each quarter.

-For NSFG 2011-2019, a similar review of the number of second-stage units per PSU was conducted.
+For the 2011-2019 NSFG fieldwork period, a similar review of the number of second-stage units per PSU was conducted.
 Cost-efficiency (for example, travel cost per completed interview) requires fewer than 12 units.
 Lower variance estimates generally require more second-stage units.
-The choice of 12 second-stage units that can be allocated in sets of three across quarters in a calendar year is being retained in the NSFG 2011-2019 design because it yields a good balance between cost-efficiency and sampling variance.
+The choice of 12 second-stage units that can be allocated in sets of three across quarters in a calendar year was retained in the NSFG 2011-2019 design because it yields a good balance between cost-efficiency and sampling variance.
 In large PSUs, a larger number of second-stage units (always a multiple of 12) was selected in order to equalize domain-level sampling rates across all PSUs.
 Wherever this occurred, multiple interviewers were hired and each interviewer was assigned 12 area segments for the year.